Banjul Linen Short - Viv Burgundy

-The style has turn-ups and pleats, side adjusters and an extended waistband.
+The style has turn-ups, side adjusters and an extended waistband.
 We have meticulously developed our shorts and trousers to flatter the wearer.
 The Banjul shorts have a very slight taper in the leg, finishing just above the knee with a 4cm turn-up.

 Origin: Tuscany, Italy

 For every item sold we will donate meals to feed four people in need.